mlocati/jsgettext/README.md

 - create .mo files from .po files
 - create .po files with the corrected plural rules for the specified language (using the CLDR data)
 - calculate the source strings present in a file but not in other files
+- set/unset/toggle the `fuzzy` flag for all the translations
 - ...and many more tools coming soon...

 ## Limitations